Thadam: Plot

 Ezhil is a civil engineer from IIT Madras, while his lookalike, Kavin, is a gambling thief who deceives people along with his sidekick, Suruli.
 Ezhil's love interest is an IT girl, Deepika, while a girl named Ananthi loves Kavin, unaware of his real identity.
-One day, Kavin tries to help Suruli pay his debt by extracting money from Ananthi through lies, but she helps him despite knowing the truth.
+One day, Kavin tries to help Murali pay his debt by extracting money from Ananthi through lies, but she helps him despite knowing the truth.
 After taking the money, Kavin is enraged and so is Ezhil, after a party.
 That night, one of them breaks into a house and attacks the owner, Akash, stabbing him to death.
 The next day, Kavin frees Suruli by paying his debt and wins Ananthi's trust by returning her money and telling her the truth.
 However, as the investigation of Akash's murder proceeds, the police find a selfie clicked by a couple nearby with either Ezhil or Kavin in it.

 Both Ezhil and Kavin are brought in and investigated without their knowledge of each other's existence.
 Gopalakrishnan, an inspector who shares an old rivalry with Ezhil, tortures him.
 Ezhil reveals his car broke down and a call taxi driver helped him, as he didn't have the repair kit.
 SI Malarvizhi interrogates Kavin, who cites various laws to escape torture.
 She reaches out to Akash's friend and shows him the photograph of Ezhil/Kavin, but he refuses to recognise him.
 She also questions Suruli and tells him not to leave the city without permission, but he secretly escapes.
 Malarvizhi then learns of the rivalry between Ezhil and Gopalakrishnan; Ezhil helped the latter's daughter elope with her lover, much against her father's wishes.
 The forensic expert informs Malarvizhi about a hair sample recovered from the crime scene and how it doesn't match anyone else in Akash's home.